 - Action steps:

 - Analyze your finances to see where you can optimize, cut wasteful spending, etc. This book has a great 6-week blueprint to overhaul and optimize your finances

 - Consider if you want to stay in your job, and what it would take to make it worth it (negotiating a raise, getting creating with hours and committees to decrease bedside time and make it more sustainable)

 - Check out Crafting your Dream Career for even more tips!

 Video on this Episode

 More Resources for Is Nursing Sustainable:

-- I Will Teach You to Be Rich – book that I love with actionable steps to optimize finances
+- I Will Teach You to Be Rich – a book that I love with actionable steps to optimize finances

 - Expert Witness Nurses – a great side gig for nurses

-- Crafting your Dream Career – the ULTIMATE resource for people looking to get creative with their nursing degree to maximize it for you unique needs.
+- Crafting your Dream Career – the ULTIMATE resource for people looking to get creative with their nursing degree to maximize it for your unique needs.
 Community support, able to post and discuss anonymously, content on top questions (what about insurance and retirement?) and so much more.